Scattering Massive String Resonances through Field-Theory Methods: Field-theory perspective

 \section{Field-theory perspective}

-We here give the three-point amplitudes ${\cal M}_{-}$ of one massive vertex \eqref{massive-vertex} and two gauge multiplets, and reverse-engineer the corresponding QFT Feynman vertices.
-Their gauge-covariant completion is a supersymmetric operator that deforms 10D ${\cal N}=1$ SYM, and the combined Feynman rules suffice to determine the chiral correlators ${\cal I}_R$ for one massive state and any number of massless ones.
+We here translate the three-point amplitudes ${\cal M}_{-}$ of one massive vertex \eqref{massive-vertex} and two gauge multiplets into the corresponding QFT Feynman vertices.
+Their gauge-covariant completion deforms the Lagrangian of 10D ${\cal N}=1$ SYM, and the combined Feynman rules suffice to determine the chiral correlators ${\cal I}_R$ for one massive state and any number of massless ones.

 {\bf A. Three-point amplitudes:} The prescription above yields the well-known three-point SYM amplitudes

 while the amplitudes with one massive state are simply

 with $f_i^{mn} = k_i^m \ep_i^n - k_i^n \ep_i^m$.
 Their kinematic factors are identical to those found in the open-superstring amplitudes at the corresponding mass levels \cite{Liu:1987tb, Anchordoqui:2008hi, Feng:2010yx}.